 Mixed Onsen Swimming Pool Where You Wear Swimsuit: Rurikei Onsen (るり渓温泉) is an onsen and family resort.
 You can often find it as a recommended onsen near Kyoto.
 However, I personally think that it feels more like a swimming pool than a real onsen except for the outdoor baths and the private onsen baths maybe.
 Nevertheless, it is a mixed onsen swimming pool that you can enjoy with the whole family.

 Access: You need to take 2 different buses.
-The first one from Kameoka Station to Undoukouen Terminal (14 minutes) and the second one from the terminal to Tsuchigahata bus stop from where it is a 32-minute walk to the onsen.
+The first one is from Kameoka Station to Undoukouen Terminal (14 minutes) and the second one is from the terminal to Tsuchigahata bus stop from where it is a 32-minute walk to the onsen.
 From Kyoto, it will take you 2.5 hours or up to 3.5 hours.

 Price: 700円 (about $7 or 6€)